 ABOUT PROK VILLAGE

 Prok is a small village in Nubri valley with an altitude of 2,400m.
 There are 82 households with 352 population in total.
 The village is surrounded by beautiful snow-capped Sringi mountain on the eastern side, lush green forest in the western & southern side, and two beautiful neighboring villages on the Northern side.
-The village is beautiful but very remote and since it's off, the region’s main trekking route the people have no source of income thus, making it one of the poorest villages in all of Nubri.
+The village is beautiful but very remote and since it's off the trail, the region’s main trekking route the people have no source of income thus, making it one of the poorest villages in all of Nubri.
 Almost everyone is a subsistence farmer which means they are completely dependent on the harvest they get.
-To reach Prok, one must travel a day by bus and then four/ five days walk depending upon the load one carries.
+To reach Prok, one must travel a day by bus and then three/ four days walk depending upon the load one carries.

 The original school building was established in 1969 with one government-appointed teacher.
 Like every school in the mountains, Prok's too failed to provide quality education due to improper supervision, irregular teacher attendance, unmanaged environment, and so on.
 Because of these, most people started sending their children to the capital; Kathmandu for schooling or to get ordained for monastic education.